-If you or a loved one was diagnosed with cancer of the abdominal or pelvic cavity following a hysterectomy or myomectomy that used a power morcellator, you may be eligible for a lawsuit.
+If you or a loved one were diagnosed with cancer of the abdominal or pelvic cavity following a hysterectomy or myomectomy that used a power morcellator, you may be eligible for a lawsuit.
 Learn more during a free case review.

 The Problem With Power Morcellators

-Traditional hysterectomies/myomectomies involve removing the uterus/uterine fibroids intact, through a large incision in the abdomen.
+Traditional hysterectomies/myomectomies involve removing the uterus/uterine fibroids intact through a large incision in the abdomen.
 Performing these procedures with a power morcellator—which uses a rotating cylindrical blade within a long tube that grinds up and vacuums out tissue—allows for minimally invasive surgery through a much smaller incision that is associated with better outcomes, such as shorter hospital stays and fewer infections.